 I'm often surprised when friends tell me they think a vacation home costs more than a hotel, because I save money when I rent a home — and often a significant amount!
-For example, on one recent trip, I had trouble finding hotel accomodations for less than $400/night due to a major local event coinciding with my trip.
+For example, on one recent trip, I had trouble finding hotel accommodations for less than $400/night due to a major local event that coincided with my trip.
 I hopped onto my home rental apps and within minutes found a fantastic home for less than $150/night!
 Once there, I was able to grocery shop and then cook many of my meals from the house — which saved additional funds.

 Today I'm going to teach you how to rent a vacation home you'll love at a fraction of the cost of a hotel, so you'll have more money to spend on the fun stuff.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.

 Home Rental Companies

 There are many resources available when renting a vacation home.
 A few of the more popular options are:

 I’ve tried all 3!
 I've never had a bad experience with any of them.
 I really love Airbnb.
 My current personal favorite is probably HomeAway, because I’ve had so many fantastic recent rental experiences with them.
 Here’s one of my favorite HomeAway rentals in Savannah, GA:

 This home was exactly what I was looking for: A charming and cozy rental in downtown Savannah's historic district that was within walking distance to numerous attractions.
 Click on any photo to view it larger.

 How to Rent a Vacation Home